Latest News FOR BCGB:

 In 2022 Professor Andrew Beggs was awarded a £1.5 million MRC Senior Clinical Fellowship to continue his research using organoid models to study mechanisms of treatment resistance in colorectal cancer.

 BCGB Seminar series:

-See the news and events section for a full listing of seminars.
+See the seminars section for a full listing of past visiting seminar speakers.